 - pH: 3.45

-Grapes for Sandeman ports are hand-picked and harvest timing is decided according to the style intended.
-For tawnies, grapes are picked with an acidity structure which emphasises freshness in the final bottled wine, as this is crucial for creating balance in wood-aged styles.
-They are also more delicate and aromatic than the grapes used for bottle-aged ports (e.g., late bottled vintage and vintage styles).
-The grapes are destemmed and crushed before fermentation at controlled temperatures, with skin maceration to extract tannin, colour and flavour.
-For tawny styles, this process is done in overhead stainless steel fermentation vessels with punch downs and pumping over, unlike for bottle-aged styles ports which are fermented in shallow granite lagares.
-The moment of fortification with a neutral grape spirit is chosen by the winemaker following strict control of fermentation temperatures and must densities according to the vine variety, maturation stage and the final sweetness required.
+The grapes are hand-picked to ensure an acidity structure which emphasises freshness, delicacy and aroma.
+This is crucial for creating balance in wood-aged styles.
+The grapes are destemmed and crushed before fermentation at controlled temperatures.
+With skin maceration to extract tannin, colour and flavour, in stainless steel tanks with punch downs and pumping over.
+The moment of fortification with neutral grape spirit is chosen by the winemaker following analysis of must densities according to the vine variety, maturation stage and required final sweetness.
 After the harvest, the wines remain in the Douro until the following spring, when they are taken to Vila Nova de Gaia and enter Sandeman's centuries-old lodges for ageing in small, used oak barrels.
-Over the years, the wines selected for this 40 Year Old Tawny are carefully tasted, analysed and racked from lees.
-The final blend results from a selection of wines of between 30 and 55 years of age, masterfully blended to maintain consistency and character.
+Over the years, the wines selected are carefully tasted, analysed and racked from lees.
+The final blend is created from a selection of wines between 35-50 years of age, to maintain consistency and character.

 40 Year Old Tawny Trophy